Naval artillery: Bomb ketch

 The bomb ketch was developed as a wooden sailing naval ship with its primary armament as mortars mounted forward near the bow and elevated to a high angle, and projecting their fire in a ballistic arc.
 Explosive shells or carcasses were employed rather than solid shot.
 Bomb vessels were specialized ships designed for bombarding (hence the name) fixed positions on land.

 The first recorded deployment of bomb vessels by the English was for the Siege of Calais in 1347 when Edward III deployed single deck ships with Bombardes and other artillery.

 The first specialised bomb vessels were built towards the end of the 17th century, based on the designs of Bernard Renau d'Eliçagaray, and used by the French Navy.
 Five such vessels were used to shell Algiers in 1682 destroying the land forts, and killing some 700 defenders.
 Two years later the French repeated their success at Genoa.
 The early French bomb vessels had two forward-pointing mortars fixed side-by-side on the foredeck.
 To aim these weapons, the entire ship was rotated by letting out or pulling in a spring anchor.
 The range was usually controlled by adjusting the gunpowder charge.

 The Royal Navy continued to refine the class over the next century or more, after Huguenot exiles brought designs over to England and the United Provinces.
 The side-by-side, forward-pointing mortars were replaced in the British designs by mortars mounted on the centerline on revolving platforms.
 These platforms were supported by strong internal wooden framework to transmit the forces of firing the weapons to the hull.
 The interstices of the framework were used as storage areas for ammunition.
 Early bomb vessels were rigged as ketches with two masts.
 They were awkward vessels to handle, in part because bomb ketches typically had the masts stepped farther aft than would have been normal in other vessels of similar rig, in order to accommodate the mortars forward and provide a clear area for their forward fire.
-As a result, by the 1800s British bomb vessels were designed as full-rigged ships with three masts, and two mortars, one between each neighboring pair of masts.
+As a result, the 19th century British bomb vessels were designed as full-rigged ships with three masts, and two mortars, one between each neighboring pair of masts.